sumitchatterjee13/Luminance-Stack-Processor/README.md

 - ✅ **Single image input** - No need for multiple captures or bracketing
 - ✅ **AI-generated exposures** - Perfect synthetic exposure variants
-- ✅ **Professional HDR output** - True HDR with our Radiance Fusion processing
+- ✅ **Professional HDR output** - True HDR with my Radiance Fusion processing
 - ✅ **Complete automation** - Generate and process in one workflow
 - ✅ **Creative freedom** - Work with any generated or captured image